Minirogue/grid-diagrams/readme.md

 This package builds with Gradle using a wrapper.

+### Prerequisites

+You must have Java JDK version 8 or greater and any version of Gradle installed in order to compile.
+Instructions for installing or checking for an installation of these for your particular system should be easy to find.

 ### Linux and Mac OS

 To compile the code, open a terminal in the top-level directory and run `./gradlew build` (untested on Mac OS).